kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 > Make sure to update all of the pages in this fashion.

-### Update all Razor Pages to use `IProductService`
+#### Update all Razor Pages to use `IProductService`

-Next we need to remove all references to the `HowDataContext` member and replace them with `IProductService` method calls.
+Next we need to remove all references to the `HowDataContext` private member and replace them with `IProductService` method calls.

+For each Razor Page, remove the `_context` references and replace with `_productSvc` API calls.

 ### Register the `ProductService` class with DI